Vyral/base-template/_posts/2018-07-27-should-you-protest-your-property-taxes.md

 Our assessors know that they’re not perfect and never will claim to be.
 However, they have given us a way to appeal our property taxes if you believe your property is overvalued.

 **The first thing they say to do is contact a Realtor,** like myself, who is willing to help.
 I’d be happy to do a market analysis on your property to determine what it’s actually worth.
 I’ll write up the letter, you’ll submit it to the county assessor’s office, and that’s it.
-Most of the clients we do this for get the reduction on their taxes they are looking for.
+Most of the clients get the reduction on their taxes they are looking for.

 The best part is that I do this for free, with one small stipulation.
 If you, your friends, or family are looking to buy, sell, or invest in real estate down the road, I ask that you keep me in mind.